Leigh Brown

 Leigh Brown (born 23 February 1982) is a former Australian rules football player who played for Fremantle, North Melbourne and finally Collingwood in the Australian Football League.
 He is a Collingwood premiership player.
 After the 2011 Grand Final Brown retired and was announced as Melbourne's forward coach.
-He is renowned for his tackling ability as well as his Utility roles.
+He is renowned for his tackling ability as well as his positional versatility.

 Early life

 Brown is originally from Heyfield and played under 18 football with the Gippsland Power in the TAC Cup where he attracted the attention of talent scouts.

 Brown was drafted to the Fremantle Dockers with the fifth selection in the 1999 AFL draft.

 AFL career

 Fremantle

 He made his AFL debut in 2000, playing 21 out of a possible 22 games in his debut year.
 He would play a further 21 games in each of the next two seasons and was named Fremantle's Best Clubman in 2001.
 He played 63 games at Fremantle also kicking 20 goals.